Naples and Pompeii

 In this program we go shopping Neapolitan style, dodge scooters in Naples' crazy traffic, explore the city's vibrant neighborhoods, admire exquisite ancient mosaics at the National Museum of Archaeology, taste pizza in its birthplace, climb the lip of Mount Vesuvius, and wander the amazing ruins of the Roman town it destroyed: Pompeii.

-Antica Pizzeria da Michele, a few blocks from the train station, is for pizza purists; it serves just two varieties: margherita (tomato sauce and mozzarella) and marinara (tomato sauce, oregano, and garlic, no cheese).
-Look for the vertical red Antica Pizzeria sign, at the intersection of Via Pietro Colletta and Via Cesare Sersale; tel.
-081-553-9204.
+Antica Pizzeria da Michele is for pizza purists.
+Filled with locals (and tourists), it serves just two varieties: margherita (tomato sauce and mozzarella) and marinara (tomato sauce, oregano, and garlic, no cheese).
+Come early to sit and watch the pizza artists in action.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.